szymon-rd/jvm-bytecode-tracer/README.md

 scala-cli run --class <outpath>
 ```
 The first comamnd will transform the input class from `<inpath>/input.class` and put the transformed version in the `<outpath>/output.class` (the classes can be named differently).
 The second command will run the class at output.
-When the JVM shutdowns, there will appear the command line interface of the tracer:
+When the JVM shuts down, there will appear the command line interface of the tracer:
 ```
 -- Debugging tracer logs
 Select: